 Since I was a child I have eaten cod at home, with simple recipes my mother cooked and which I liked but not really loved.
 Cod was for me another fish.
 But my opinion changed when Zé Carlos Barretta.
 There I had the chance to try the cod in ways I would have never imagined.
 Suddenly the cod became a tasty dish.
 Every time I went to a restaurant I ordered a different recipe with great expectations.

 Here are some of the best cod dishes I had and I strongly recommend you try them when in Portugal.
 I've also provided recipes so that you can try them at home!
 Cod is a very inexpensive fish to cook with so you can really stretch your food budget.

 Bacalhau à Brás

 Bacalhau à Brás is one of the most famous cod recipes from Portuguese and Macao cuisine (a former Portuguese colony).

-The recipe consists on shredded cod, desalted the day before, and mixed with scrambled eggs, fried potatoes and very finely chopped onion.
+The recipe consists of shredded cod, desalted the day before, and mixed with scrambled eggs, fried potatoes, and very finely chopped onion.
 They are usually served with parsley and black olives.
 It’s very popular and you’ll find it in most Portuguese restaurants.

 Bacalhau com Natas